NLP-UG-2022-23/Sztywne_Gity_Summary/README.md

 Sign languages are distinct from gestures in several ways:

-Structure: SiGn language/s have a grammatical structure similar to spoken languages.
+Structure: Sign languages have a grammatical structure similar to spoken languages.
 They consist of a combination of handshapes, facial expressions, body movements, and spatial relationships to convey meaning.
-Sign languages have their own SYNTAX, morphology,, and phonology, which allow for complex and nuanced comunikation.
+Sign languages have their own syntax, morphology, and phonology, which allow for complex and nuanced communication.